 Center for Environmental Health Sciences

 CEHS runs a robust pilot project program that stimulates integration of new ideas and early-stage investigators into the CEHS mission.
-The center also has a global environmental health program, several seminar and poster presentation activities, a career development program, and a responsible conduct of research training program.
-Lastly, a central component of our mission is to engage our local community bi-directionally in our activities through our Community Outreach Education and Engagement Core.
+The center also has a global environmental health program, several seminar and poster presentation activities, and a career development program.
+Lastly, a central component of our mission is to engage our local community and partners bi-directionally in activities organized through our Community Outreach Education and Engagement Core.